 A hypnotherapist will help you cope with your fears or phobias by:

 - Helping you to learn how to relax your mind & body by using guided imagery

 - Guide you hypnotically to imagine yourself watching yourself facing your fear of whatever it is…. such as flying, driving, needles, dentists, spiders, etc. as if you are watching yourself on a movie screen and you can feel in control of whatever you are seeing on the screen

 - Help to guide you towards learning how to minimize your fear so that it seems smaller to you and less threatening

 - Help you to feel calm, confident, and in control whenever you are around your perceived fear whatever it might be

 There are many benefits to using hypnotherapy to overcome your fears and phobias of something.
 One of the biggest benefits is that it works rather quickly for most people and it’s totally natural by using your own inner mental abilities to change your thinking and focus towards being calmer and more detached from a perceived fear.
 Most people find having hypnosis sessions for overcoming fears to be very enjoyable, calming and relaxing.

 Hypnotherapy helps you to get back to living the life you always wanted without having fearful anxiety symptoms getting in the way of your happiness.
-So, if you are ready to take control of your fear book an appointment soon with either Ron Thompson or Tracy Thompson both Certified Clinical Hypnotherapists that are happy to help guide you into feeling more calm, comfortable, and in control.
+So, if you are ready to take control of your fear book an appointment soon with Certified Clinical Hypnotherapist Tracy Thompson both to start your journey into feeling more calm, comfortable, and in control.